twilio-professional-services/flex-project-template/docs/docs/feature-library/teams-view-enhancements.md

 This feature can be enabled via the `flex-config` attributes.
 Just set the `teams_view_enhancements` `enabled` flag to `true` and set up the desired configuration.

-In the list of `columns`, select which worker attributes to display in the WorkersTable.
+In the list of `columns`, select which worker attributes (team, department, location, agent_skills) to display in the WorkersTable.

+By default the Teams View shows both the Calls and other Tasks for each worker.
+For a voice-only Flex implementation, you can remove the Tasks column by setting `other_tasks = false`.
+Likewise for chat/messaging only Flex implementations, you could remove the Calls column.

+The `activity_icon` column display an large activity indicator for each agent using the same activity configuration (icons & colors) from the [Metrics Data Tiles](metrics-data-tiles.md).

 To enable TaskCard highlighting based on the task age, set `highlight_handle_time: true` and specify the warning threshold (default 180 seconds) and "handle time exceeded" threshold (default 300 seconds).